 07 of 08

 See a huge display put on to raise money for charity, drive around neighborhoods and past houses famous for their Christmas light displays, see the Governor of Minnesota's Holiday lights, or take in one of the indoor light shows around the Twin Cities.
-Here's the best places to see Holiday lights in Minneapolis, St. Paul and around the Twin Cities.
+Here are the best places to see holiday lights in Minneapolis, St. Paul and around the Twin Cities.

 08 of 08

-You've opened your presents and... now what?
-If you aren't needed to help with the cooking, here's what's open in Minneapolis on Christmas day.
-While most things are closed, there's still plenty of things to see do in Minneapolis and St. Paul on Christmas day.
+You've opened your presents -- now what?
+If you aren't needed to help with the cooking, you're probably curious about what's open in Minneapolis on Christmas Day.
+While many establishments are closed, there's still plenty of enjoyable things to see and do in the area.